 There are two key situations when sanded caulk may work best:

-- Large gaps and joints: When joints and holes that need to be filled are too large, normal caulk may not be strong enough to support and reinforce the area.
-Using unsanded caulk for these larger joints may not be as effective and will not be held as securely when there is a lot of it in one deeper joint.
+• Significant gaps and joints: When joints and holes that need to be filled are too large, standard caulk may not be strong enough to support and reinforce the area.
+Using unsanded caulk for these larger joints may not be as effective and will not be held as securely when there is much of it in one deeper joint.

-- Applying caulking next to or to support grout: Grout is also a sanded mixture that is used to create permanent sealing, especially around areas with lots of water contact (Source: Home Depot).
+• Applying caulking next to or to support grout: Grout is also a sanded mixture that is used to create permanent sealing, especially around areas with lots of water contact (Source: Home Depot).
 Adding another material with a similar texture can help to further support the area.
-This is often included when working with tiles, as well as securing areas with glass.
+This is often included when working with tiles and securing areas with glass.

 Consider the size of a gap or joint before deciding what type of caulk to use.
-If the gap is larger than 1/8 inch, you should use a sanded caulk (Source: SF Gate).
-When gaps are larger, they need more sealing material for security.
-Sanded caulk’s added texture makes it much stronger and will fill the larger gaps more effectively than unsanded caulk.
+If the gap is more prominent than 1/8 inch, you should use a sanded caulk (Source: SF Gate).
+When gaps are more extensive, they need more sealing material for security.
+Sanded caulk’s added texture makes it much more robust and will fill the more significant gaps more effectively than unsanded caulk.

-While grout is used to fill areas between tiles and other connected pieces of material, caulk is specifically used for sealing these areas.
+While grout is used to fill areas between tiles and other connected pieces of material, caulk is used explicitly for sealing these areas.
 Sanded caulk acts as a great cross product that will both fill and seal the areas needing securing.
-Caulk may not last as long as grout in many applications, but it is great for small adjustments and preventing damage from moisture (Source: Tile Council of North America).
+Caulk may not last as long as grout in many applications, but it is excellent for minor adjustments and preventing damage from moisture (Source: Tile Council of North America).

 Beyond the specific scenarios to use caulk, you may benefit from sanded caulk for:

-- Versatility: Being able to use sanded caulk for a wide range of applications makes filling gaps much easier and gives you confidence that holes and joints will hold.
-It is also able to adhere to different types of materials, unlike grouts and some other fillers that need hollowed spaces to enter.
+• Versatility: Using sanded caulk for various applications makes filling gaps much more manageable and gives you confidence that holes and joints will hold.
+It can also adhere to different types of materials, unlike grouts and some other fillers that need hollowed spaces to enter.

-- Consistency: Because sand is in the caulk, it is less susceptible to breaks and damage with contact.
+• Consistency: Because sand is in the caulk, it is less susceptible to breaks and damage with contact.
 Sanded caulk is reliable and smooth when applied.
-You can also work with it for around 30 minutes before it starts to tack or adhere to itself in the drying process (Source: Custom Building Products).
+You can also work with it for around 30 minutes before it starts to tack or adhere to itself during the drying process (Source: Custom Building Products).

-When working with larger spaces to fill or required sealings in tile and sanded grout applications, sanded caulk is the preferred choice.
-You may also find that stronger unsanded caulks can also accomplish similar goals in sealing.
+When working with larger spaces to fill or with required sealings in tile and sanded grout applications, sanded caulk is the preferred choice.
+You may also find that stronger unsanded caulks can accomplish similar sealing goals.

 When to Use Unsanded Caulk

-Most home projects make use of unsanded caulk (also referred to as standard caulk), especially for more precise and detailed work.
+Most home projects use unsanded caulk (also referred to as standard caulk), especially for more precise and detailed work.
 Sanded caulk has very specific applications, while unsanded caulk can be used across a greater variety of jobs.
-It is commonly applied to prevent air and water issues, but also adds to enhanced cosmetic appearance.
+It is commonly applied to prevent air and water issues and to enhance cosmetic appearance.

 The varieties of caulk mentioned earlier in the article are most commonly found in unsanded forms and can be applied to many indoor and outdoor projects for needed sealing.